Triple P – Positive Parenting Program® - Level 2 Selected Seminar Series (Selected Seminars Triple P)

 (To include basic study design, measures, results, and notable limitations)

-This study aimed to test the efficacy and acceptability of the Triple P Seminar Series [now called Triple P – Positive Parenting Program – Level 2 Selected Seminar Series (Selected Seminars Triple P)] among Indonesian parents.
-Participants were randomly allocated into the intervention (n = 72) or waitlist control group (n = 71).
-Measures included Family Background Questionnaire (FBQ), the Child Adjustment and Parent Efficacy Scale (CAPES), the Parenting and Family Adjustment Scale (PAFAS), the Parenting Scale (PS), the Parent Acceptability Questionnaire (PAQ), and the Parent Satisfaction Survey (PSS).
-Results indicate parents in the intervention group reported a greater decrease in child behavioral problems, dysfunctional parenting practices, parental stress, and a greater increase in parenting confidence in comparison to parents in the waitlist control group at postintervention.
+The purpose of the study was to test the efficacy and acceptability of the Triple P Seminar Series [now called Triple P – Positive Parenting Program – Level 2 Selected Seminar Series (Selected Seminars Triple P)] among Indonesian parents.
+Participants were randomly allocated into the intervention or waitlist control group.
+Measures utilized include the Family Background Questionnaire (FBQ), the Child Adjustment and Parent Efficacy Scale (CAPES), the Parenting and Family Adjustment Scale (PAFAS), the Parenting Scale (PS), the Parent Acceptability Questionnaire (PAQ), and the Parent Satisfaction Survey (PSS).
+Results indicated that parents in the intervention group reported a greater decrease in child behavioral problems, dysfunctional parenting practices, parental stress, and a greater increase in parenting confidence in comparison to parents in the waitlist control group at postintervention.
 The intervention effects were maintained at 6-month follow up for parents in the intervention group.
 The program was deemed to be culturally appropriate as parents indicated high levels of acceptability and satisfaction with the program content.
-Limitations include generalizability due to income level of participants, validation of measures, and the need to incorporate blinding and the use of multiple facilitators in program delivery.
+Limitations include lack of generalizability due to income level of participants, validation of measures, the need to incorporate blinding, and the use of multiple facilitators in program delivery.

 Length of controlled postintervention follow-up: 6 months (Intervention only).